Arlington Visual Art Studio Tour

 Can I buy the art I see?
 In most cases, yes!
 The AVAST artist directory will include email addresses and links to artists’ websites.
 Many websites will allow visitors to purchase automatically.
 More often, the website will have a way to contact the artist for sale inquiries.
 Please let them know that you found out about their work through AVAST.

 Who runs this Tour?
 Arlington Visual Art Studio Tour is a Virginia non-stock corporation, with board members representing various Arlington art organizations and individual artists.
-2020 team members are: artist David Carlson* of the Arlington Arts Commission (president), artist Anne Hancock* of Columbia Pike Artist Studios, Joe B. Johnson of Arlington Artists Alliance, artist Melanie Kehoss* (managing member), Holly Koons of Arlington Arts Center, and artist Jennifer Brewer Stone.
-Our artist volunteers are Mary Jennings, Catherine Satterlee, Alice Whealin, and Scott Hutchison.
+2021 team members are: artist David Carlson* of the Arlington Arts Commission, artist Anne Hancock* of Columbia Pike Artist Studios, artist Scott Hutchison* of Georgetown University, Joe B. Johnson of Arlington Artists Alliance, Scott Kay of Lee Arts Center, artist and Arlington Arts Center instructor Melanie Kehoss* (director), and artist Jennifer Brewer Stone*.
+Our artist volunteers are Mary Jennings, Catherine Satterlee, and Alice Whealin.